LegendusMaximus/speedsmart-tools/README.md

 If you are interested in running the tool continuously using emails or the SpeedSmart API as a trigger, have a look at the following sections.

+## FAQ
+We have answered a few of the most Frequently asked questions below:

+### How do I get started?
+Simply follow the basic instructions above and expand with the optional features below.

+### What are the *.sst-data files?
+These are for the program to know what network names need adding back to the table when we process it.
+You can manually modify them, but it's easier to use the start.py file to do it for you.
+It's our own file extension, short for SpeedSmart Tools data.

+### Questions about SpeedSmart's new table format
+SpeedSmart have changed their export format slightly, between December 2022 and February 2023.
+Here's what's happened, in order of implemantition:
+- Values (e.g. 20.00) are rounded/trimmed (e.g. to 20).
+This also does slightly reduce longitude/latitude accuracy, but this shouldn't be a problem.
+WiFi speeds seem to be just zero-trimmed and not rounded.
+This applies to all exported tables.
+- A "Mobile Type" column has been added to exports on the newer app versions.
+- "Jitter" and "Notes" columns have been added to tables exported on newer versions of the Android app, and possibly iOS.

+I'm not saying any of these changes are bad, in fact the addition of Jitter is cool, but this just causes a few problems as this program was sort of hacked together to work with the old format and there is far too much calling a specific item from a list and knowing which item, for example, the SSID will be.

+#### Does the program still work?
+Essentially, yes it does.
+But I'll need to update parts over the coming weeks/months as it was sort of hacked together originally for the old format.

+### What should I do with exported tables containing the Notes and Jitter columns?
+This is a new SpeedSmart feature applying to tables on newer versions of the app.
+We will work to support this, but in the meantime columns must be manually removed in Excel or simular before being imported.

+### What about the Mobile Type column?
+As this program is specifically about WiFi speeds, we decided to delete it from tables we combine.
+The info in it can easily be gained from the ISP or IP columns, and for any WiFi tests it is "N/A".
+This column will be detected and deleted when combining tables, but the original and latest files must have it removed.

 ## Optional features
 You can read about the optional features this program comes with below.